Meet our Patron and Trustees

 -

-Can think strategically, critically and maintain confidentiality.
+Can think strategically, and critically and maintain confidentiality.

 Recruitment to the Board of Trustees

-The Hospice usually recruits on an annual basis, but we are always keen to hear from people interested in the role throughout the year.
+The Hospice usually recruits annually, but we are always keen to hear from people interested in the role throughout the year.
 We have a process for the recruitment of trustees ensuring that we can draw on a diverse range of skills, expertise, experience, and backgrounds and that the Board is a representative of the community we serve.
 If you’re interested in becoming a Trustee, please email a copy of your CV with a cover letter or supporting statement highlighting the value to feel you can bring to the team at the Hospice to: admin@hospicecare-nn.org.uk